dimitri/pgcharts/README.md

 system.
 The included `Makefile` cares about building a self-contained binary for you, and can be used as following:

+    $ <install recent sbcl>
     $ make
     $ ./build/bin/pgcharts --help

 Note that the self-contained binary also includes static web resources such as *jquery*, *bootstrap*, *Highcharts* and *codemirror*.

+## Build Dependencies

+You need a recent enough [SBCL](http://sbcl.org/) Common Lisp compiler to be able to compile pgcharts.
+It's easy to install on Linux, MacOSX and Windows.

+    debian$ sudo apt-get install sbcl
+    centos$ sudo yum install sbcl
+    macosx$ brew install sbcl

+When using `debian stable` you might need to *backport* a recent enough version of the compiler, because stable contains a very old version of it as seen at [http://packages.debian.org/search?keywords=sbcl]().
+You will find my backport at [http://pgsql.tapoueh.org/sbcl/]() to get you started quickly, or apply the following recipe:

+    $ <add sid as a deb-src source in /etc/apt/sources.list.d/*
+    $ sudo apt-get udpate
+    $ sudo apt-get build-dep sbcl
+    $ sudo apt-get source -b sbcl
+    $ sudo dpkg -i <resulting sbcl-*.deb>

+That's about it.